Skip to Content

 You will learn from inspirational leaders, creative practitioners and Massey University’s own acclaimed staff.
 Guest speakers will bring confidential insights and wisdom about the challenges they have faced.
 You will gain from an intensive and outcome-focused experience.

-Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.
+Massey Business School is one of the country’s leading and largest business schools and is AACSB accredited.

 The University recognises a growing global demand for engagement between business schools and organisations in defining future leaders capable of making both the big directional and daily changes needed for organisations - and countries - to thrive in uncertain economic times.